noahvogt/tibasicc/README.md

     tibasicc [options]

-I haven't made a man page for this simple program yet, but you can get some usage information when you run this program without any arguments or with some help flags (` -h` or ` --help`).
+I haven't made a man page for this simple program yet, but you can get some usage information when you run this program without any arguments or with some help flags (`-h` or `--help`).

+## Features
+Base Features
+- compiling from source to .8xp
+- decompiling from .8xp to source (`-d` flag)

+Preprocessor
+- support for comments (using `#`)
+- remove empty lines
+- remove lines that only contain whitespaces
+- strip off unneeded whitespaces to make the binary smaller

+Additional Options
+- verbose / debug mode that give a lot of information (`-v` flag)
+- specify output file (`-o` flag)